marvin-hansen/bazel_rust_example/bzlmod.md

 For cross compilation, you have to specify a custom platform to let Bazel know that you are compiling for a different platform than the default host platform.
+The example code is setup to cross compile from the following hosts to the the following targets:

+* {linux, x86_64} -> {linux, aarch64}
+* {linux, aarch64} -> {linux, x86_64}
+* {darwin, x86_64} -> {linux, x86_64}
+* {darwin, x86_64} -> {linux, aarch64}
+* {darwin, aarch64 (Apple Silicon)} -> {linux, x86_64}
+* {darwin, aarch64 (Apple Silicon)} -> {linux, aarch64}

+The LLVM setup for cross compilation is the same for MUSL compilation since MUSL technically counts a cross compilation target hence requires the same LLVM setup.

+Also, before you start with the setup, please ensure you have a working c/c++ compiler installed (gcc on linux, clang / Xcode on Mac) on your system to ensure all required libraries are present.

 ### Setup

-The setup requires two steps, first declare dependencies and toolchains in your MODULE.bazel and second the configuration of the cross compilation platforms so you can use it binary targets.
+The setup requires three steps, first declare dependencies and toolchains in your MODULE.bazel, second configure LLVM and Rust for cross compilation, and third the configuration of the cross compilation platforms so you can use it binary targets.

-**MODULE Configuration**
+**Dependencies Configuration**

 You add the required rules for cross compilation to your MODULE.bazel as shown below.